Most Talked-About Controversies Linked to Dennis Rodman

 On April 30, 2008, Dennis Rodman was arrested following a domestic violence incident at a Los Angeles hotel.

-On June 24, 2008, Dennis Rodman pleaded no contest to the misdemeanor spousal battery charges.
+On June 24, 2008, Dennis Rodman pleaded no contest to misdemeanor spousal battery charges.
 He received three years of probation and was ordered to undergo one year of domestic violence counseling as well as 45 hours of community service.

-2013: End of Communication with the Rich Family
+2013: Falling out with Rich Family

 2013: Befriending Kim Jong Un

-January 7, 2014: Controversial Comments on CNN Regarding Kenneth Bae
+January 7, 2014: Controversial CNN Interview

 On November 21, 2016, Dennis Rodman was charged with causing a hit and run accident, lying to police, and driving without a license following an incident on Interstate 5 near Santa Ana, California, in July.

-2016: Fulford Indicted by the FBI
+2016: Fulford Indicted by FBI

 In January 2018, Dennis Rodman was arrested for driving under the influence in Newport Beach.
 He pleaded guilty to two misdemeanor charges and received three years of probation.